fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_makerspace.md

 In practice this has meant:

 - Making the space welcoming to Indigenous students by hiring Indigenous student staff, incorporating Indigenous content, and going to events like Cplul'kw'ten's soup circle
-- Give land acknowledgments whenever I give talk or welcome any group to the space
+- Give a specific and direct land acknowledgments whenever I give talk or welcome any group to the space
 - Whenever possible provide space and resources for Indigenous faculty and students to run programming
-- Ensuring Indigenous people have control over their culture.
+- Ensuring Indigenous instrutors in the space have control over their materials and representation of their culture.
 - Being flexible with our space and schedules, including staying late to host evening workshops
 - Limiting social media promotion of these events to respect privacy and avoid preformative allyship
-- Working with Indigenous Education and Cplul'kw'ten to make sure we are working with partners.
+- Working with Indigenous Education and Cplul'kw'ten to make sure we are always working with Indigenous partners.

 Since July, 2022 I have:

 - Incorporated Indigenization as a core value in our Program Description (2023).
 - Secured a Coyote Grant in 2023, funding outreach and programming.
 This included two welcome events for Indigenous students, organized with my Makerspace Sustainability Ambassadors, and workshops on moccasin and medicine bag making with Indigenous Education Cultural Coordinator Wynona Edwards.
 Additionally, we hosted two Feather Work workshops with CELT faculty member Laura Grizzlypaws and two beading workshops taught by Secwépemc Visual Arts student Charlayna Napoleon.
 (2023)
-- Collaborated with Interim Associate University Librarian Julia Wells to develop HL161 into a permanent on-demand smudging room.
+- Collaborated with Interim Associate University Librarian Julia Wells to develop one of our rooms into a permanent on-demand smudging room.
 (2022)
 - Established a process for sharing HL161 with Indigenous Education and faculty from the Faculty of Student Development.
-- Obtained a Sustainability Grant to fund a lunch for Indigenous faculty, where we discussed the current state of the Makerspace and explored further Indigenization opportunities.
+- Obtained a Sustainability Grant to fund outreach to Indigenous students and faculty, where we discussed the current state of the Makerspace and explored further Indigenization opportunities.
 (2023)
 - Hosted half-day visits for grades 5/6 and 7/8 students and teachers from the Chief Atahm School, allowing them to explore the Makerspace and engage in activities like 3D printing, sticker making, Virtual Reality, and media recording.
 (2024)
 - Recruited 5 Indigenous students into paid roles as Makerspace Ambassadors or Research Assistants during the period covered by this APAR.
 (Ongoing)